Zeta Functions and the (Linear) Logic of Markov Processes: Interaction Graphs: the discrete case

 Taking the logarithm we obtain:

 an expression that appears in the definition of measurement in the previous section.
-This can be used to relate the measurement defined in interaction graphs for $m:=\lambda x.\log(1-x)$ with the value of the zeta function at $z=1$:
+In the restricted case when weights are taken as elements of $]0,1]$, this can be used to relate the measurement defined in Interaction Graphs for $m:=\lambda x.\log(1-x)$ with the value of the zeta function at $z=1$: